 Students learn how to effectively collect evidence samples, how and when to avail themselves of resources such as accelerant-detection canines, state police fire investigators in the Office of the State Fire Marshal, and technical experts such as electricians.

 Origin and Cause Determination

 Massachusetts uses a witness-driven protocol of fire investigation.
 Investigators want to interview people who know the building or saw the fire start as quickly as possible while memories are fresh or before those displaced by the fire become hard to locate.
 Investigators compare the witness statements to the evidence found in the forensic scene examination to determine the cause of the fire.
-With possibly a large number of people to interview quickly, the benefit of the added manpower a team investigation brings is obvious.
+With possibly a large number of people to interview quickly, the benefit of the added manpower a team investigation brings is clear.
 Investigators compare notes and often need to re-interview witnesses for clarification.
 A deep understanding of fire behavior is essential to evaluating witness statements.

-Coan said, “It is a challenge to determine the cause of the fire when so much of the needed evidence is destroyed by the fire itself.
+Ostroskey said, “It is a challenge to determine the cause of the fire when so much of the needed evidence is destroyed by the fire itself.
 Fires can also create evidence which assists investigators.
 This training provides our local fire and police investigators with the skills and knowledge to meet that challenge.”

 This course was developed in accordance with NFPA Standard 921: Guide for Fire and Explosion Investigations and NFPA Standard 1033: Professional Qualifications for Fire Investigator.